African heritage of presidents of the United States: Abraham Lincoln

-Abraham Lincoln's mother Nancy Hanks was claimed to be of African descent (Ethiopian).
-Hanks has been proven to be white.
+Abraham Lincoln's mother Nancy Hanks was claimed to be of Somali descent, but has been proven to be white.

 According to historian William E. Barton, a rumor "current in various forms in several sections of the South" was that Lincoln's biological father was Abraham Enloe, which Barton dismissed as "false".
 According to Doug Wead, Enloe made a public boast that he was Lincoln's real father, and Thomas Lincoln allegedly fought him, biting off a piece of his nose.
 Another claim was that Lincoln was "part Negro", but that was unproven.
 According to Lincoln's law partner William H. Herndon, Lincoln had "very dark skin", although "his cheeks were leathery and saffron-colored", "his face was ... sallow," and "his hair was dark, almost black".
 Around 1838–39, Abraham Lincoln described himself as a "long black fellow", and his "complexion" in 1859 as "dark", but whether he meant either in an ancestral sense is unknown.
 The anti-Lincoln Charleston Mercury described him as being "of ... the dirtiest complexion", as part of anti-abolitionist race-baiting.
 Rumors of Lincoln's alleged black racial heritage are considered unsubstantiated and have not been acknowledged by historians.